So, your child is registered to take the Character Skills Snapshot (the Snapshot).

 The scenario: Kainoa is assigned a group project, and the group needs to meet once after school to finish work before the deadline.
 The group wants to meet Tuesday afternoon, but Kainoa has baseball practice at that time.

 Remember: there are no wrong answers.
 The Snapshot is intended to capture your student’s skills at the moment they take the assessment, and these skills will certainly change over time.
 The resulting report includes information about how to read the results.

-Once you get your student’s report, you can choose to send them to any school that has opted to receive the Snapshot results.
-You do not have to submit your student’s results.
-Additionally, if you are using the SAO to apply to schools, you can provide a parent/guardian character perspective narrative if you want to offer your own perception of your student’s character skills.
+Once you get your student’s report, you can choose to send them to any school.
+If you are using the SAO to apply to schools, you can provide a parent/guardian character perspective narrative if you want to offer your own perception of your student’s character skills.

 Taking the Character Skills Snapshot is a great way to learn more about your child’s preferences, attitudes, and beliefs, all while elevating their voice in the admission process.
 It’s also one of the only components of the admissions journey that does NOT require any formal preparation, so enjoy the process!

 To get started, parents must first sign into their account and give consent for their students to take the Snapshot.
 Once you've granted permission, your child can log in to their accounts to take the Snapshot.